MARYMOUNT MANHATTAN COLLEGE

 The Coordinator, working with the Information Technology Office and other responsible organizational units, is to evaluate and adjust annually the Plan in light of the results of the testing and monitoring described in paragraph (3)(d), above, as well as any material changes to operations or business arrangements, including changes in technology, the sensitivity of covered data, and the nature of internal and external threats to information security, and any other circumstances that may reasonably impact the Plan.

-The Coordinator, in consultation with the Office of the General Counsel, is to review the Plan annually to assure ongoing compliance with GLB and the FTC Safeguards Rule, as well as consistency with other existing and future laws and regulations.
+The Coordinator, in consultation with the EVP of Finance and Administration, is to review the Plan annually to assure ongoing compliance with GLB and the FTC Safeguards Rule, as well as consistency with other existing and future laws and regulations.